Five-2357/Codes/Py-Connect/README.md

 ### Extra:

-- in /Extra you can download and configure it to make it not show a window if it already doesnt.
+- in /Extra you can download and configure `run_hidden.vbs` to make it not show a window if it already doesnt.